Climb the limestone crags of the Swanage Coast

 Duration: Two days, one night

-From our base in Swanage we will Find our feet at Dancing Ledge, which offers a variety of routes from small safe climbs, to some formidable and more challenging sea cliff climbs.
+From our base in Swanage, we will find our feet at Dancing Ledge, which offers a variety of routes from small safe climbs, to some formidable and more challenging sea cliff climbs.
 Think spectacular scenery, craggy rocks and crashing waves alongside some exhilarating climbing.
-We will then explore climbing in a variety of local beauty spots, such as Lulworth Cove, Durdle Door, and the lagoons and caves of Winspit Cove.
+We will then explore climbing in the lagoons and caves of Winspit Cove or another Dorset crag, depending on prevailing weather.

-The highly qualified and experienced instructors will deliver the course in a relaxed fashion giving you the skills to climb the gritstone edges safely and confidently.
+The highly qualified and experienced instructors will deliver the course in a relaxed fashion giving you the skills to climb the limestone safely and confidently.
 The skills taught during this course are:

 - Knot tying